mahauni/linux-notes/README.md

 $ cd /etc/ssh
 ```

-and edit the sshd_config file with any editor you like.
+and edit the sshd_config file with any editor you like. <br>

-to change the Root Login, you should take oof the '#' (comment) and choose between yes or no.
+to change the Root Login, you should take oof the '#' (comment) and choose between yes or no. <br>

 After changing restart the ssh with the command: